 If companies continue to develop future products and adopt their recommendations, early adopters remain loyal to their products and visions and continue to support the company.

-A fundamental premise behind the MVP concept is that the company can produce a natural product (perhaps just a landing page or a service that appears to be automated but is completely manual behind it) that you can provide to your customers and observe what they do the product or service.
+A fundamental premise behind the MVP concept is that the company can produce a natural product (perhaps just a landing page or a service that appears to be automated but is completely manual behind it) that you can provide to your customers and observe what they do in the product or service.
 It is far more reliable to see what people do with a product than to ask.